-For details regarding the Examinations Timetable, Controlled Assessments, written exams, and information on the warnings given to students during exams please see the links opposite.
+For details regarding the Examinations Timetable, Controlled Assessments, written exams, and information on the warnings given to students during exams please see the links below.
+It is critical that students understand the JCQ regulations.
+These have been modelled extensively during Mock examinations for several Praising Stars within the sports hall.

-For further information regarding exams information please contact Mrs Paula Melling, Exams Clerk:
+For further information regarding exams information please contact Mrs Paula Melling, Data and Exams Officer:

-There are several examination sessions (series) throughout 2016, for both Year 11 AND Year 10 students.
-Individual timetables will be sent to each student before the start of the session if they have been entered, once the exam boards have confirmed each date.
+There is one examination session (series) during 2017, for both Year 11 AND Year 10 students.
+Individual timetables have been sent to each student before the start of the session if they have been entered, as the exam boards have now confirmed each date.

-For obvious reasons, parents should not book holidays during term time, as controlled assessment (coursework) examinations take place throughout the year in Years 11, 10 and 9, and GCSE examinations take place for Years 11 and 10 in May and June 2016.
+For obvious reasons, parents should not book holidays at any point during term time, as controlled assessment (coursework) examinations and Mock Praising Stars assessments take place throughout the year, in Years 11, 10 and 9, and GCSE examinations take place for Years 11 and 10 in May and June 2017.

-First Exam Day in Summer GCSE Series: 17 May 2016
+First Exam Day in Summer GCSE Series: Monday 15 May 2017 (GCSE Citizenship)

-Last Exam Day in Summer GCSE Series: 27 June 2016
+Last Exam Day in Summer GCSE Series: Thursday 22 June 2017 (GCSE Statistics)

 My timetable is wrong – how do I change it?